Sreeram5678/AI-Researcher/ai_researcher_free/USAGE.md

         time.sleep(1)
 ```

-This usage guide should help you get the most out of AI Researcher Free!
+This usage guide should help you get the most out of AI Researcher by Sreeram!
 Remember, everything is 100% free - no API keys, no subscriptions, no limits.
 Happy researching! 🚀